LatentOctopus/LatentOctopus.github.io/_posts/spirits/trickster/2023-06-23-trickster-opening2.md

 Cons:

-- Very tight on Energy in early and mid game.
+- Very tight on Energy in early and mid game,thus being extremely reliant on Energy from [[Let's see what happens]].
   - Forced to take an early G4 unless lucky in Minor draw, which in turn means fewer G3.
-  - Extremely reliant on Energy from [[Let's see what happens]].
+  - Limited usages of your Special Rule [[A real flair for discord]].
   - Easily affected by Events.
 - Reclaim-looping can be boring.